jcosentino11/mqtt-client/README.md

 Bare-bones MQTT CLI for Mac and Linux.

 This project is a personal learning exercise, for diving into MQTT internals and network programming.
-On the small chance that you're considering actually using this client....just use one of the real ones listed below.

 ## Publish to a topic
 ```